hdsu-bioquant/sincellTE_2022/session3/03_feature_enrichment.md

 </details>

-## Extract top signature specfic features
+## Ectract top signature specfic features

 Notice that when the return_all_features flag is not used, the function `SignatureSpecificFeatures` returns a list of associated features with every signature.